Ollama-Agent-Roll-Cage/oarc-crawlers/README.md

 └── LICENSE                      # Apache 2.0
 ```

-See the [Project](docs/Project.md) for more detail information on our exact module structure for the project.
+See the [Project Structure](docs/Project.md) for a detailed module breakdown.

 ### Running OARC Tests